Hiking and a Day at the Beach in Cinque Terre, Italy

 (Map credit: Cinque Terre EU.com)

-After a day of hiking we decided to spend a beach day at the fifth town of Monterosso.
+After a day of hiking we decided to spend the next day as a beach day at the fifth town of Monterosso.
 We took the train from Riomaggiore traveling through all five towns in less than 20 minutes.
 The best way to get around this part of Italy is to purchase the Cinque Terre Card.
 For a daily fee, you have unlimited use of the trains, hiking trails (that are open) and the small busses in some of the cities.
 They can be purchased at the local train stations.

 We arrived early on a day in June before the tourist season really got going.
 There are private clubs and beaches associated with resorts, but there are also plenty of public beaches.
 If you’d like two chairs and an umbrella it does cost about 30 euros, which we thought was not too bad for the entire day.